Skip advert

 Short-term lease

-Huge numbers of cars are financed via Personal Contract Purchase (PCP) agreements these days, but many PCP customers coming to the end of their contracts and looking for their next new car could be facing a very different car-buying landscape to the one they expected.
+Almost all new cars are financed or leased nowadays, with a large proportion sold via a Personal Contract Purchase (PCP) agreement.
+PCP deals are typically distributed over a two-to-four-year period, with many customers coming to the end of their contracts and finding themselves in a very different car-buying landscape to the one they were in before.

 When signing a PCP deal three or four years ago, it was reasonable to think you’d easily get a replacement new car when you needed it, and that the optional final payment (also known as the Guaranteed Minimum Future Value or ‘balloon payment’) would be a little less than the car’s actual value at the end of your contract.
 That difference or ‘equity’ might typically be used as a deposit to put towards a replacement car on a new PCP.